 AS1356 section: Action: Section 7.7 To be replaced by: 7.7 Identification in Stowage The text, LIFE RAFT, shall be marked in block letters of at least 2 inches (5.1 cm) tall, and FOR EMERGENCY USE ONLY shall be marked in block letters at least 1 inch (2.54 cm) tall, on all surfaces of the Container/Valise.
 Life raft assemblies intended to be stored in a dedicated compartment or location may be marked only on the surfaces that will be visible when accessed if the installation instructions and limitations provided with the life raft provide that level of detail.
-Section 8.8.4 To be replaced by: 8.8.4 Lithium-containing batteries used in any emergency device shall meet the requirements of ETSO-C142a or equivalent.
-Note: An ETSO authorisation does not constitute an installation approval on an aircraft However, special conditions may be required to gain installation approval if the design includes non-rechargeable (i.e. primary) lithium batteries.
-Section 9.3 The first sentence shall be replaced by: 9.3 Content Survival information should be prioritised and shall contain the following, at a minimum: Section 10 To be disregarded.
+Section 8.8.4 To be replaced by: 366677 5.677 to be replaced by: 8.8.4 Lithium-containing batteries used in any emergency device shall meet the requirements of ETSO-C142a or equivalent.
+Note: An ETSO authorisation does not constitute an installation approval on an aircraft.
+However, special conditions may be required to gain installation approval if the design includes non-rechargeable (i.e. primary) lithium batteries.
+Section 9.3 The first sentence shall be replaced by: 9.3 Content Survival information should be prioritized and shall contain the following at a Survival information should be prioritised and shall contain the following, at a minimum: Section 10 To be disregarded.